dataobservatory-eu/bulgaria.listen-local.net/content/data/opt-in/index.md

     national repertoires, local language use, minority languages, or correction of gender-based biases.)
-4. Carry out scientific research about data and metadata problems that put small langauge, small nation, and non-mainstream artists at a disadvantage to find audiences, visibility and income.
+4. Carry out scientific research about data and metadata problems that put small language, small nation, and non-mainstream artists at a disadvantage to find audiences, visibility and income.

+## Opt-In Form

+The Opt-In Form is documented [here](https://documentation.listen-local.net/the-opt-in-form.html).

 ## Name